 Demonstrated ability to effectively work independently and in a group.

-Ability to communicate and work effectively with parents, students, faculty, staff, alumni, donors, and representatives from the business community.
+Ability to communicate and work effectively with parents, students, faculty, and staff.

-Strong work ethic, adaptability, generous spirit, and excellent speaking and writing skills.
+Strong work ethic, adaptability, generous spirit, and confidence working with students.

 Commitment to and alignment with the School's mission and vision